 Just as genetic testing has opened a window on greater understanding of our ancestry, physical health and predispositions to certain illnesses, today’s sophisticated genetics can help healthcare providers make more personalized medication choices.

 This breakthrough science, optimized for mental health by Genomind® over the last decade, is called pharmacogenetics.
-Pharma (medications) + genetics.
-This type of testing provides mental health practitioners with a clearer picture of an individual’s response to medications such as understanding potential likelihood of efficacy or side effects and understanding how the body metabolizes medication to guide dosing decisions.
+Pharmacogenetics testing provides clinicians with a clearer picture of an individual’s response to medications such as understanding potential likelihood of efficacy or side effects and understanding how the body metabolizes medication to guide dosing decisions.

 - Pharmacokinetic effects: Certain genetic enzymes control how quickly your body breaks down medications.
 If your body metabolizes a drug quickly, you might not receive the benefits, or you may need a higher dose.
 If your body metabolizes a drug slowly, you might experience side effects or possible toxicity.
 If you are a slow metabolizer, you may need a lower dose, or in some cases, may need to consider avoiding that drug altogether.
 Genomind’s PGx test analyzes 9 of these genes.